rdenton3/readmeGenerator/README.md

   * [Questions](#questions)

   ## Description
-  This application allows users to inout information about their project and output a professional README document they can display on their Github.
+  This application allows users to input information about their project and output a professional README document they can display on their Github.

   ## Usage
   Please reference the Screencastify link on how to use the application. https://watch.screencastify.com/v/Vj6kHkeyBMcA8HVqDZAy